Sales & Support: +1 (480) 360-6463

 To whom does an Executive Recruiter answer?

-Executive Recruiters report on their progress locating quality candidates to Human Resources Managers, Hiring Managers, and department heads.
+Executive Recruiters report on their progress in locating quality candidates to Human Resources Managers, Hiring Managers, and Department Heads.

 Similar Job Descriptions as Executive Recruiter